ifahrentholz/ytproj/README.md

 ###Getting Started###

-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo, install dependencies, then start the dev-server with the following:

 ```
 	> git clone github.com/ifahrentholz/ytproj